ctadeusa/sdlf-ppb-br/docs/README.md

     git push
     ```.

-9. (Min 75) Assign Full Lake Formation permission on all the databases to the sdlf-engineering-process-a and sdlf-engineering-process-b roles.
+9. Assign Full Lake Formation permission on all the databases to the sdlf-engineering-process-a and sdlf-engineering-process-b roles.

     - Give SUPER priviledges at the database resources.
     - Give SUPER priviledges to ALL_TABLES for each of the databases.

-10. (Min 85) Table create
+10. Table create

     ***IMPORTANT: Replace the placeholder <\<your-raw-bucket-name>> with the name of your Raw Bucket***.
 The bucket should be something like this: forecourt-datalake-dev-us-east-1-123456789-raw